himanshusaini16/Quiz--Application-Frontend/README.md

-📘 Quiz Application
+# 📘 Quiz Application

 A simple and efficient Quiz Application built using Spring Boot Microservices (Quiz-Service & Question-Service) with a React frontend and a PostgreSQL database.
 The system supports Admin-only question management and public quiz playing without login.

-🚀 Features
+## 🚀 Features
-👨‍💼 Admin Features
+#### 👨‍💼 Admin Features

-Admins can:
+**Admins can:**

-➕ Add Questions
+1.➕ Add Questions

-🗂 View All Questions
+2.🗂 View All Questions

-🧹 Manage Questions
+3.🧹 Manage Questions

-❌ Delete Questions
+4.❌ Delete Questions

-📝 Generate Quizzes based on selected categories/topics
+5.📝 Generate Quizzes based on selected categories/topics

-🔐 Login Authentication using JWT
+6.🔐 Login Authentication using JWT

-👤 User Features
+## 👤 User Features

-Normal users can:
+**Normal users can:**

 🎮 Play Quizzes